Correlated many-body quantum dynamics of the Peregrine soliton: Dynamical generation of the quantum PS

-Specifically, we inspect the diagonal $\rho^{(1)}(x;t)=\rho^{(1)}(x,x'=x;t)$ which is the one-body density of the system and describes the spatial distribution of the atoms.
-This is readily tractable in experiments through an average over a sample of single-shot images~\cite{Bloch_review,wolswijk2025trapping}.
-After the quench to attractive interactions, here to $g_f = -0.05$, given the focusing nature of effective nonlinearity of the MF system, the atoms tend to contract toward the center ($x=0$), see Fig.~\ref{fig1:1b-density}(a), (b).
+Specifically, we inspect the diagonal $\rho^{(1)}(x;t)=\rho^{(1)}(x,x'=x;t)$, which is the one-body density of the system and describes the spatial distribution of the atoms.
+This is readily tractable in experiments through an average over a sample of single-shot images~\cite{bloch2008many,wolswijk2025trapping}.
+After the quench to attractive interactions, here to $g_f = -0.05$, given the focusing nature of effective nonlinearity of the MF system, the atoms tend to contract toward the center ($x=0$) [see Figs.~\ref{fig1:1b-density}(a) and ~\ref{fig1:1b-density}(b)].
 This process is manifested through two counterpropagating density portions from the box edges traveling to $x=0$ where they interfere.
-Recall that in the case of higher densities, i.e., larger atom number, the aforementioned moving density wavefronts form dispersive shock-waves~\cite{hoefer2009dispersive,el2016dispersive}.
+Recall that in the case of higher densities, i.e., larger atom number, the aforementioned moving density wave fronts form DSWs~\cite{hoefer2009dispersive,el2016dispersive}.
 The latter refer to highly spatially oscillatory waveforms with a monotonically varying wave envelope, which have been observed, for instance, in $^{87}$Rb experiments~\cite{Hoefer_DSW_observation,Chang_DSW}.
 These DSWs also need a wider spatial domain in order to fully form.
-Moreover, the focusing phenomenology of Fig.~\ref{fig1:1b-density}(a), (b) is also partially reminiscent of the gradient catastrophe scenario of~\cite{bertola2013universality}.
-In that light, we cannot fully attribute the PS-inducing interference to either the scenario of~\cite{el2016dam} or to that of~\cite{bertola2013universality}.
-Nevertheless, the interference of the above-discussed density fractions still produces a high-density structure around $x=0$, as identified both within the MF [Fig.~\ref{fig1:1b-density}(a)], and the correlated [Fig.~\ref{fig1:1b-density}(b)] approaches.
-Notably, the MF results predict a periodic recurrence of this localized structure, see also Appendix~\ref{app:long_time}, reminiscent of a time-periodic Kuznetsov-Ma breather in contrast to the correlated dynamics.
-It should be mentioned in this context that both the scenario of~\cite{el2016dam} and that of~\cite{bertola2013universality} produce an array of local PS structures, however in our narrow spatial domain this phenomenology cannot be fully attained (even at the MF level).
-Moreover, soon after its formation the quantum structure dissolves into a broad wavepacket, see e.g. Fig.~\ref{fig3:density profile}(a) at $t=50$ and Appendix~\ref{app:long_time} for the characteristics of the long-time evolution.
+Moreover, the focusing phenomenology of Figs.~\ref{fig1:1b-density}(a) and ~\ref{fig1:1b-density}(b) is also partially reminiscent of the gradient catastrophe scenario of Ref.~\cite{bertola2013universality}.
+In that light, we cannot fully attribute the PS-inducing interference to either the scenario of Ref.~\cite{el2016dam} or that of~\cite{bertola2013universality}.